JosuaKrause/CGProject/README.md

 When the navigation view has keyboard focus you can move the camera with the `w`, `a`, `s`, `d`, `q`, and `e` keys.
-The viewing direction can also be changed my dragging the mouse on the window.
+The viewing direction can also be changed by dragging the mouse on the window.

 After choosing the desired scene you can focus the